Simple Exercises for Any Long Flight

 Ankle rolls are another simple exercise for any long flight, especially if you cannot walk about the cabin.

 Maybe the passenger next to you is asleep, or the fasten your seatbelt sign is on.
-You can do ankle rolls without breaking any plane rules, or disturbing your neighbor!
+You can do ankle rolls without breaking any top airplane travel mistakes, or disturbing your neighbor!

 Start out by simply rolling your foot in a circle, with your foot off the ground.
 Repeat going the opposite direction.